Multiplicity of detonation regimes in systems with a multi-peaked thermicity: Unsteady numerical results

-An example of the unsteady evolution of piston-initiated detonations, for conditions where the second sonic surface is slightly faster than the first (\textit{i.e.} $D_B > D_A$), is shown with snapshots of the flow profile in figure \ref{fig:wave_profiles_piston} and with flow characteristics in figure \ref{fig:piston_characteristics}.
+An example of the unsteady evolution of piston-initiated detonations, for conditions where the second sonic surface is slightly faster than the first ({i.e.} $D_{\text{B}} > D_{\text{A}}$), is shown with snapshots of the $\rho$ profile in figure \ref{fig:wave_profiles_piston} and with characteristics in figure \ref{fig:piston_characteristics}.

-A piston with velocity $\rho=0.35$ was chosen in order to have an unsupported detonation but terminate at a value slightly larger than the weak solution.
+A piston with velocity $\rho=0.35$ was chosen in order to have an unsupported detonation, yet terminate at a value slightly larger than the weak solution.
 The initial condition can be seen in figure \ref{fig:piston_wave_profiles_piston:t=0}.

 The first reaction initially drives a shock (figure \ref{fig:piston_wave_profiles_piston:t=1.36888}).
 An over-expansion occurs once the first reaction weakens, followed by a recompression at the start of the second reaction, seen in figure \ref{fig:piston_wave_profiles_piston:t=2.77779}.
 The recompression forms into a shock (figure \ref{fig:piston_wave_profiles_piston:t=6.3088}) which weakens and falls behind as the front continues to accelerate (figure \ref{fig:piston_wave_profiles_piston:t=11.6442}), and a compression wave is formed at the piston as the loss reaction terminates just before the end of the second heat release.
 The piston is now behind the end of the reaction zone.
 The variable $\rho$ increases at the beginning of the second reaction zone until it reaches the sonic condition, seen in figure \ref{fig:piston_wave_profiles_piston:t=25.6311}.
-The detonation front now travels at a speed $D_A$ corresponding to the sonic surface A. Meanwhile, a shock that travels faster than sonic surface A is created at sonic surface B (figure \ref{fig:piston_wave_profiles_piston:t=30.0358}), eventually penetrating into the first reaction zone.
-A truly steady detonation is eventually established, travelling with a speed corresponding to the largest predicted eigenvalue $D_B$, and with a new corresponding sonic surface B (figure \ref{fig:piston_wave_profiles_piston:end}).
+The detonation front now travels at a speed $D_{\text{A}}$ corresponding to the sonic surface A.

+Recall that the $D = D_{\mathrm{A}}$ steady solution from section \ref{sec:Steady_analytical_results} terminates in a singularity behind sonic point A. In the context of this unsteady solution, a shock that travels faster than sonic surface A is created at sonic surface B (figure \ref{fig:piston_wave_profiles_piston:t=30.0358}), eventually penetrating into the first reaction zone.
+It can thus be asserted that the smaller eigenvalue $D_{\mathrm{A}}$ is not stable, but can be established as an intermediate transient.
+The shock wave that is formed behind the singularity eventually catches up to the lead shock.
+A truly steady detonation is eventually established, travelling with a speed corresponding to the largest predicted eigenvalue $D_{\text{B}}$, and with a new corresponding sonic surface B (figure \ref{fig:piston_wave_profiles_piston:end}).